goravel/docs/digging-deeper/filesystem.md

 ## Introduction

 The Goravel provides simple drivers for working with local filesystems, Amazon S3, Aliyun OSS, Tencent COS, Minio and Cloudinary.
-Even better, it's amazingly simple to switch between these storage options between your local development machine and production server as the API remains the same for each system.
-Goravel comes with `local` driver, for other drivers, please check the corresponding independent extension package:
+Even better, switching between these storage options between your local development machine and production server is amazingly simple as the API remains the same for each system.
+Goravel comes with a `local` driver, for other drivers, please check the corresponding independent extension package:

 | Driver       | Link           |
 | -----------  | -------------- |